theperiyar/periyarinternational/content/english/blog/short-essay-contest.md

 show_related_events: true
 ---

-The Periyar 146 celebratory event encourages you to bring out the writer in you.
+The Periyar birth anniversary celebratory event encourages you to bring out the writer in you.
 This is your chance to influence others through your words, as written words hold stronger emphasis compared to spoken words.
 Writing allows for subtler yet more impactful messages.
 Your theme-based writing on topics related to Periyar, social justice, equality, and humanism can raise awareness and potentially create a difference, especially among your peers and the wider population.

-### Rules / Guidelines
+**General Rules:**

-- **Registration Deadline**: End of day on **Sunday, September 15, 2024**.
+- **Registration Deadline:** End of day on **Sunday, September 15, 2024**.
-- **Language Choice**: You have the option to write your short essay in either **Tamil** or **English**.
+- **Language:** Essays can be written in either **Tamil** or **English**.
+- **Eligibility:** Open to all; participants must adhere to the word limit.
+- **Recognition:** Special prize essays will be featured in the **Periyar Pinju** magazine.

+**Specific Rules:**

-- **Word Limit**: The essay should not exceed **five hundred (500) words**.
+- **Word Limit:** Essays should not exceed **500 words**.
-- **Topic selection**: Choose **one (1)** of the following topics for your essay.
+- **Topic Selection:** Participants must choose one of the provided topics.
+- **Submission Deadline:** Submissions should be made through the link provided in the registration confirmation email by **Tuesday, September 17, 2024**.

 ### Essay Topics in English: